Albert M. Greenfield: Philanthropy and legacy

 In the early 1950s, Greenfield donated $1 million to the University of Pennsylvania for creation of the Albert M. Greenfield Center for Human Relations, the nation's first institution specifically designed to train students to promote interfaith and interracial relations.

 In 1953, he established The Albert M. Greenfield Foundation to provide grants to a variety of local Philadelphia institutions.
 The Foundation has supported the Albert Monroe Greenfield Memorial Lecture in Human Relations, an annual event at the University of Pennsylvania held under the terms of the endowment of the Greenfield Professorship of Human Relations.
 The professorship was established in 1972.
 In 1992, the Foundation endowed The Albert M. Greenfield Student Competition, The Philadelphia Orchestra, to recognize extraordinary young musical talent in the Greater Delaware Valley region.

-The Foundation has also funded the Albert M. Greenfield Digital Imaging Center at The Academy of Natural Sciences, Philadelphia, the Center for Fetal Diagnosis and Treatment, Children's Hospital of Philadelphia, and the digital and print Albert M. Greenfield Center for 20th-Century History at the Historical Society of Pennsylvania.
+The foundation has funded the Albert M. Greenfield Digital Imaging Center at The Academy of Natural Sciences, Philadelphia, the Center for Fetal Diagnosis and Treatment, Children's Hospital of Philadelphia, and the digital and print Albert M. Greenfield Center for 20th-Century History at the Historical Society of Pennsylvania.

-Since 1984, the University of Pennsylvania has also hosted the Albert M. Greenfield Intercultural Center.
+Since 1984, the University of Pennsylvania has hosted the Albert M. Greenfield Intercultural Center.
 Its original mission was "to provide support for student of color and to foster intercultural understanding on campus".
 Over the years the center has maintained this mission while expanding its programs.

 His philanthropic endeavors transcended religious and racial lines.
-He was praised for his work by such organizations as the National Conference of Christians and Jews, the World Brotherhood Organization, the Urban League, and the Catholic Interracial Council.
+He was praised for his work by the National Conference of Christians and Jews, the World Brotherhood Organization, the Urban League, and the Catholic Interracial Council.
 For his philanthropic work, he was bestowed with the rank of Commander of the Order of Pius IX by Pope Pius XI.
-He was the first Jew in America to receive such an honor.
-In 2016, the Pennsylvania Historical and Museum Commission placed a marker honoring Greenfield near the corner of Walnut and Juniper Streets in Center City.
-The marker notes that Greenfield "supported equality for African Americans and received a papal award for promoting Catholic/Jewish harmony."
+He was the first Jew in the United States to receive such an honor.
+In 2016, the Pennsylvania Historical and Museum Commission placed a marker honoring Greenfield near the corner of Walnut and Juniper Streets in Center City, Philadelphia, noting that Greenfield "supported equality for African Americans and received a papal award for promoting Catholic/Jewish harmony."

 The Albert M. Greenfield Library is one of two libraries at The University of the Arts, on Broad Street in Center City Philadelphia.

-The Albert M. Greenfield Elementary School (part of the School District of Philadelphia), located at 22nd and Chestnut Streets, Philadelphia, is named in his honor.
+The Albert M. Greenfield Elementary School, part of the School District of Philadelphia, at 22nd and Chestnut streets in Philadelphia, is named in his honor.

 Greenfield died on January 5, 1967, at his estate, "Sugar Loaf", in Chestnut Hill, Philadelphia.
 He was survived by his third wife, the former Elizabeth Hallstrom, as well as five children (two sons and three daughters) from his first marriage, 21 grandchildren and two great-grandchildren.
 The Sugar Loaf estate remained in the hands of the Greenfield Foundation as its headquarters, and as the Albert M. Greenfield Conference Center of Temple University, until 2006 when the entire property was sold for $11 million to Chestnut Hill College.